openstack/openstack-manuals/doc/networking-guide/source/index.rst

 This guide documents the OpenStack Kilo release.

-.. warning:: This guide is a work-in-progress and changing rapidly while we continue to test and enhance the guidance.
-Please note where there are open "to do" items and help where you are able.
+.. warning:: This guide documents OpenStack Kilo release and is frozen since OpenStack Kilo has reached its official end-of-life and will not get any updates by the OpenStack project anymore.
+Check the `OpenStack Documentation page <http://docs.openstack.org/>`__ for newer documents.

 Contents
 ~~~~~~~~